 - the resources of the college, including research and teaching assistantship opportunities and the availability of financial support.

-While applications for advanced degrees are made to the Graduate Centre for Theological Studies Office, potential advanced degree students are invited contact the registrar of the college(s) he or she is interested in before applying in order to discuss the college's fit with academic goals.
+While applications for graduate degrees are made to the Graduate Centre for Theological Studies Office, potential graduate degree students are invited contact the registrar of the college(s) he or she is interested in before applying in order to discuss the college's fit with academic goals.